 For most bachelor degree programs, GE coursework is generally completed during the first two years at a university.
 However, many Pierce College students complete their lower division GE requirements and major preparation coursework before transferring to a university.
 One of the advantages of doing this is that tuition is more affordable at Pierce College versus most universities.
 Thus, students may be able to save on tuition by completing their GEs at Pierce.Are degrees and certificates from Pierce recognized?

 Pierce is accredited by the Western Association of Schools and Colleges (WASC).
-That means that courses completed at this college which are university level can be applied to programs at any other college or university in the United States.
-The associate's degree is more common in the United States than in other countries and you may experience some challenges in having the degree accepted.
+University/transfer level courses completed at this college may be applied to programs at other colleges or universities in the United States.
+The associate's degree is more common in the United States than in other countries and you may experience some challenges in having the degree accepted in your home country.
 The college can assist in providing detailed information about course content and degree requirements.